 The Old Testament seems an unlikely source for inspiration on healthcare reform.
-Nonetheless, the admittedly commonplace quote, “….a little child shall lead them,” (Isaiah 11:6) may be regarded as applicable to our state’s notable efforts to transform healthcare delivery through a series of ambitious strategies.
+Nonetheless, the admittedly commonplace quote, “….a little child shall lead them,” (Isaiah 11:6) may be regarded as applicable to our state’s notable efforts to achieve health care transformation through a series of ambitious strategies.
 If successful, Connecticut will defy its “land of steady habits” moniker and leapfrog to the forefront of states’ health reform efforts that include an emphasis on children.

 The signing into law by President Obama of the Affordable Care Act (ACA) in 2010 triggered a wide range of delivery system reforms to improve the quality of care, enhance population health outcomes, and constrain healthcare costs.
 The pursuit of the so-called “triple aim” has, perhaps understandably, focused most heavily on reducing the per capita cost of health care.
 Because children are relatively healthy and comparatively inexpensive to treat, delivery system and payment reform efforts have not prioritized children.
 In contrast, most reform efforts to date address the elderly with such complex and chronic conditions as diabetes.